English Master’s of Arts

 A recent UNC graduate on her experience in the M.A. program:

-“My experience at UNC has moved me from being a student that studies literature to a scholar that contributes to the literary conversation.
+“My experience at UNC has moved me from being a student who studies literature to a scholar who contributes to the literary conversation.
 This program has given me the confidence to explore further contributions to this conversation, whether it is through scholarship or teaching in the classroom. ” –Megan Huwa, Spring 2011 graduate

 In order to apply, please use the following url:

 In addition, the Department of English requires the following materials:

 - A literary-critical writing sample (minimum of ten pages)

 Please mail additional materials to:Dr. Kenneth Chan, Director of Graduate Studies

 Deadline for application to program: February 15 (for fall admission) and November 1 (for spring admission)